deltachat/deltachat-pages/en/help.md

 Delta Chat is a reliable, decentralized and secure messenging app, available for mobile and desktop platforms.
 Delta Chat feels like Whatsapp or Telegram but you can also use and regard it as an e-mail app.
-You can signup anonymously to a variety of [chatmail servers](chatmail) which are minimal e-mail servers optimized for fast and secure operations.
+You can signup anonymously to a variety of [interoperable chatmail servers](chatmail) which are minimal e-mail servers optimized for fast and secure operations.
-Or you can use classic e-mail servers and your existing e-mail account.
+Or you may use classic e-mail servers and an existing e-mail account in which case Delta Chat acts as an e-mail app.

 <img style="float:right; width:50%; max-width:360%; margin:1em;" src="../assets/home/delta-what-optim.png" />